Is A DIY Teardrop Camper In Your Future?

 J & J: Yes, and the beauty of building it yourself is you can customize it and/or enhance it anytime.
 We realized that we would like a door on each side so we’ll be cutting out the window on the driver’s side and replacing it with a door over the next few weeks.

-MMHM: Were there any of the instructions that did not ultimately produce expected results?
+MMHM: Were there any instructions that did not ultimately produce expected results?
 If so, what would you suggest should be done differently?

 MMHM: What needs to be done to this DIY teardrop camper trailer to make it road worthy and legal for traveling?